KDHun/movie-app/README.md

 ## Usage

-1. Enter a movie title or keyword in the search input and press the "Search" button.
+1. Enter a movie title or keyword in the search input.
 2. Browse through the list of movies that match your search.
 3. Click on a movie to view more details.
 4. To close the movie details overlay, click the "Close" button.